fbaew/hackstack-keyboard-relay/README.md

 `qemu ... -chardev socket,id=mon2,*host=localhost,port=4445*,server,nowait -mon chardev=mon2,mode=readline`

 Note: unless you want any joker to be able to connect to and control your guest, don't bind this to a different interface.
-In fact, it should really be a local socket.
+In fact, it should really be a local socket, but I don't support that yet.

 ## Installing Linux Server